 - The Product Owner can offer valuable insights to marketing and sales teams when they need information about the product.

-- Developers: The developers are in charge of programming, testing, and debugging the product.
+- Developers: Developers manage the programming, testing, and debugging of the product.

-- Designers: The designers are in charge of designing the product and its user interface.
+- Designers: The responsibility of designing the product and its user interface lies with the designers.

-- Testers: The testers make sure that everything works as it should be, both before and after release.
+- Testers: Testers ensure that everything works as it should, both before and after release.